SEARCH

 This has more information on types of rooting hormone powders and how they work.

 There are studies showing cinnamon can kill mosquito larvae, thrips, fleas, diamondback moths, red spider mites (which are arachnids, not insects), and more.
-These studies are not conducted in home garden settings.
+These studies, however, are conducted in controlled laboratory settings, not home gardens.
+It is also considered irresponsible to indiscriminately kill insects without understanding the greater ramifications.
+Most are vital to the web of life.

 We could not find any studies about deterring or killing ants at home with grocery store cinnamon powder.
 There are other studies involving direct contact with a cinnamon oil concentrate in laboratory settings which is a whole other thing.